EDCD/EDMarketConnector/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 10]
  - OS Locale: [e.g. English, French, Serbian...]
  - If applicable: Browser [e.g. chrome, safari]
- - Please attach a log file:
+ - Please attach log files:
+     1. Always attach `%TEMP%\EDMarketConnector.log` from *immediately* after the bug occurs (re-running the application overwrites this file).
      1. If running 4.1.0 (including betas) or later: `%TEMP%\EDMarketConnector\EDMarketConnector.log`.
 See [Debug Log File](https://github.com/EDCD/EDMarketConnector/wiki/Troubleshooting#debug-log-files).
-     1. Else `%TEMP%\EDMarketConnector.log` from *immediately* after the bug occurs (re-running the application overwrites this file).

    Use the Icon that looks like `_`, `|` and `^` all in one character towards the right of the toolbar above.